victorfreitas/wpupper-share-buttons/readme.txt

 * Update languages
 * Improvements in multisite
 * Improvements on admin and frontend
 * Correction of alignment for layout fixed right.
-[Related by @talgalili]
+[Reported by @talgalili]
 * Bug fixes

 = 3.24 =